hackclub/jams-bounty/jams/codeless-gd-game-jam.md

 Q: How will you allow Club Leaders to add their own project to the Jam presentation (giving them a sense of ownership over the meeting)?

-A: A showcase session at the end, letting people demo their own versions of the game.
+A: A showcase session at the end, where anybody that wants to showcase their game are called on and given some time to demo their game, granting people a sense of satisfaction in demoing their game.
+Maybe we could even do a voting session to determine the best game!